-About Artist Brushes for Wet-on-wet Landscape Painting
+About Artist Brushes for Wet-on-Wet Painting

 Artist Brushes for Wet-on-wet Landscape Painting.

-Some painting students have asked which artist brushes for painting in oils and which brushes for painting in acrylics.
+Painting students have asked which artist brushes for painting in oils and which brushes for painting in acrylics.

-Brushes for loose, wet-on-wet techniques of painting landscapes in oil or acrylic are the same brush.
+I tell them, brushes for loose, wet-on-wet techniques of painting landscapes in oil or acrylic are the same brush.

-Use the same brushes for oil or acrylic
+Use the same brushes for oil or acrylic.

 I realize my lessons are enjoyed all round the world and some painters cannot afford expensive artist brushes.